helidon-io/helidon/docs/se/webclient.md

 4. Adds fragment to the request
 5. Adds header to the request
 <!--@mdc :: -->

-[ClientRequestBase][clientrequestbas] API, which is a parent class of [HttpClientRequest][httpclientreques].
+For more information about these optional parameters, check out [ClientRequestBase][clientrequestbas] API, which is a parent class of [HttpClientRequest][httpclientreques].